Virginia trails the nation in mental health access for children.

 Mental health policy agendas and accomplishments:

 In 2014, Senate Joint Resolution 47 established a joint subcommittee to study the delivery of mental health services, including laws governing the provision of mental health services and the system of emergency, short-term, forensic, and long-term mental health services in the commonwealth.
-Chaired by Senator Creigh Deeds, the subcommittee is divided into three workgroups: Continuum of Care workgroup; Crisis Intervention workgroup; Special Populations workgroup.
-In 2015, the Special Populations workgroup has focused on the delivery of children’s mental health services.
+Chaired by Sen. Creigh Deeds, the subcommittee is divided into three workgroups: Continuum of Care, Crisis Intervention, and Special Populations.
+In 2015, the Special Populations workgroup focused on the delivery of children’s mental health services.
 All meetings are open to the public.
 Meeting agendas and materials can be found here.

-The purpose of the “Now is the Time” Project AWARE initiative is to develop an integrated, cohesive and comprehensive continuum of services to address mental health needs of children and youth.
+The “Now Is the Time” Project AWARE initiative aims to develop an integrated, cohesive, and comprehensive continuum of services to address mental health needs of children and youth.
 Over a period of five years, this project will:

 - Develop a multi-tiered model that integrates a comprehensive systems approach for addressing the mental health needs of school-aged (K-12) youth that can be piloted within the three selected school divisions.